 Business Policies The other night I had just returned from a trip and was hungry.
 I wasn’t sure what I wanted for dinner, so I went to the refrigerator, opened up the door, and stared into a somewhat empty box.
 Other than some beverages and condiments, the “fridge” was pretty much empty.
 I thought about […]

-“We no longer offer our hamburgers as a carryout item.
-We had a customer come several times and order a lot of them at once.
+“We no longer offer our hamburgers as a carryout item because we had a customer come several times and order a lot of them at once.
 We decided at that point not to have that item available as carryout.”

 After all of that, there is a happy ending to the story.
 The manager could tell I was disappointed.
 I offered to sit down at the bar and eat and said to him, “It is disappointing that you would punish all of your customers because one customer took advantage of you.”